Crop Image Online

 Adjust the crop region

-Drag the handles on the crop box to resize.
-Drag inside the box to move it.
-A live coordinate readout appears in the sidebar.
+Drag the handles on the crop box to resize, and drag inside the box to move it.
+A live coordinate readout in the sidebar shows the exact pixels you're keeping.

 - 4